Guide to Visit Monterey Bay

 Photo by Ian Mackey | Unsplash

 The Santa Cruz Beach Train offers to travelers of all ages a journey through the Santa Cruz mountain onboard an old steam train.
 The train departs from Roaring Camp at 10:00am and 2:00pm, and from the Santa Cruz Boardwalk at 12:00pm and 4:00pm.
 From there, it offers a journey through Henry Cowell Redwoods State Park, the San Lorenzo River Gorge, an old 1909 steel truss bridge and more!
-It takes 1H each way (more than 2H for the whole trip).
+The trip ends at Felton and takes 1H each way (more than 2H for the whole trip).

 Natural Bridges State Beach is another place where you can enjoy Monterey Bay’s beauty.
 As the name suggests, it features natural bridges, but it also offers nice views of the bay fauna and flora.